 - 1986.
 H-1 is completed between Nimitz Highway and Middle Street (Miles 18-19), completing H-1.
 The through lanes of H-1 east use the Middle Street tunnel, completed in 1961 for the Middle Street off-ramp.

-Many thanks to Joel Windmiller for his help in creating this timeline.
+Joel Windmiller's research helped in creating this timeline.

 ||Kilauea Avenue continues north to meet the Interstate H1 frontage roads of Kalanianaole Highway.
 Westbound Kalanianaole travels to Hunakai Street and an on-ramp to the Lunalilo Freeway.
 Interstate H1 east becomes Hawaii 72 (Kalanianaole Highway) east beyond Kilauea Avenue.
 Photo taken 07/29/10. |